-Thurston County, situated at the southern end of Puget Sound, includes land forms varying from coastal lowlands in the north county, to cascade foothills in the southeast (See Map I-2).
+Thurston County, situated at the southern end of Puget Sound, includes landforms varying from coastal lowlands in the north county, to cascade foothills in the southeast (See Map I-2).
 Generally, the county is a region of prairies and rolling lowlands, broken by minor hills and a few peaks which rise to elevations of about 2,600 feet.
 There are over 90 miles of Puget Sound coastline, three major river basins, and over 100 lakes and ponds in Thurston County.

 The county contains a total area of 737 square miles, or 471,713 acres.
 Approximately 688 square miles (440,545 acres), or 93 percent of the total area, lies in unincorporated Thurston County.
 The remaining seven percent is divided among the seven incorporated cities and towns of Olympia, Lacey, Tumwater, Bucoda, Rainier, Tenino, and Yelm (See Map I-1).
 Timber harvest and other natural resource uses historically covered much of the region, and still dominate land use across rural parts of the county (See Map I-3).
 Residential uses spread from urban areas along transportation routes, up through the Puget Sound peninsulas in the northern end of the county, and around many lakes.
 Major landowners in the unincorporated county include the State of Washington (including Capitol Forest), the federal government (including Joint Base Lewis-McChord and Nisqually Wildlife Refuge), and private timber companies.

 Thurston County’s climate is influenced by Puget Sound and the marine air masses that move through the region from the Pacific Ocean.
 Summers are warm and generally dry, while winters are mild and wet.
-Yearly rainfall averages vary across the county; they are highest in the northwest at up to 90 inches per year near Summit Lake, and decrease towards the southeast to about 40 inches per year around Lake Lawrence.
+Yearly rainfall averages vary across the county; they are highest in the northwest at up to 90 inches per year near Summit Lake and decrease towards the southeast to about 40 inches per year around Lake Lawrence.
 Mean annual temperature in Olympia is 50.5 degrees Fahrenheit.

+Summer temperatures have been steadily increasing while average humidity has been decreasing over the past two decades.
+Precipitation patterns have temporally shifted from October – April to November -May over the last twenty years; however, overall precipitation quantity has not appreciably changed.
+The changes identified over the past 10-20 years have resulted in increased summer wildfire hazards and, conversely, decreased streamflow and groundwater levels.
+These trends are consistent with the Global Forecast System Model relating to climate change impacts for the Pacific Northwest.

-The effects of climate change, already observable in 2019, will have an increasing impact through the 20-year planning horizon and beyond (see sidebar).
+The effects of climate change, already observable in 2023, will have an increasing impact through the 20-year planning horizon and beyond (see sidebar).
 Locally, Thurston County is vulnerable to impacts from warmer summers, winters, and water temperature, increasing drought, intensifying precipitation, sea-level rise, and population change related to climate-driven migration.
-The Thurston Climate Adaptation Plan (TRPC, 2018) lays out actions to help the region prepare for and remain resilient to this change.
-Climate change is discussed further is Chapter 9 – Environment, and adaptation actions are integrated throughout many chapter of the Comprehensive Plan.